MG40/terraform-azurelocal-vm/README.md

+# terraform-azurelocal-vm
+IaC to provision virtual machines on Azure Local using Terraform.

 # Azure Stack HCI VM Automation with Terraform

 This repository contains Terraform scripts to automate the creation of Virtual Machines on Azure Stack HCI clusters.